varnishcache/homepage/R1/source/tutorials/vmod_file.rst

 been known to be alarmed to see a site looking like that.

-Moreover, a look at the code for builtin ``vcl_synth`` reveals that maintaing HTML output, even for something as simple as the Guru Meditation, is not an especially elegant task for VCL::
+Moreover, a look at the code for builtin ``vcl_synth`` reveals that maintaining HTML output, even for something as simple as the Guru Meditation, is not an especially elegant task for VCL::

   sub vcl_builtin_synth {